-WHY GO: Four percent of the nations potatoes come from Maine, and of that 4%, nearly all (97%) come from the ground around Presque Isle ME.
+Four percent of the nation’s potatoes come from Maine, and of that 4%, nearly all (97%) come from the ground around Presque Isle ME.
 In the early 1900’s the town had 22 one-room schoolhouses so that kids could be close enough to their family farm to help with the harvest.
 In fact, many Mainers travel north each year just for the 100 lb sacks of cheap potatoes found in a slew of roadside stands.

-Things to Do In, to and from Presque Isle ME
+Things to Do In Presque Isle

-VISIT: Patten Lumbermen’s Museum, Patten
+VISIT: Patten Lumbermen’s Museum – Patten

-About an hour south of Presque Isle on Route 11, travelers generally stop in Patten on their way to and from Baxter State Park, which lies directly to its west, for last minute camping provisions and a tank of gas.
-It’s a nothing town, except for a cute gift shop (Red Moose Gifts), a convenience store and the Lumbermen’s Museum, which has seen better days but still promises to impress.
+About an hour south of Presque Isle on Route 11, travelers generally stop in Patten on their way to and from Baxter State Park, which lies directly to its west, for last-minute camping provisions and a tank of gas.
+It’s a nothing town, except for a cute gift shop (Red Moose Gifts), a convenience store, and the Lumbermen’s Museum, which has seen better days but still promises to impress.

-The main log building is completely reconstructed from original hand hewn 1840 house timbers.
+The main log building is completely reconstructed from original hand-hewn 1840 house timbers.
 In the early 1800’s all men slept in the same bed under the same long blanket.
 Clothes were dried over the fire on a “stink” pole, as wet socks and clothing emitted an odor most foul.
 It was said you could smell a logging camp a half-mile away.

 Lumbermen Technology

 Though not in the best shape, you’ll get a gander at the ingenious machinery created to maximize the cutting and shipping of timber.
-As logging is a year round industry, water buckets atop special carts coated dirt roads to form ice for smoother sledding.
+As logging is a year-round industry, water buckets atop special carts coated dirt roads to form ice for smoother sledding.
 Years later, cleat tracks were developed, providing traction to log-hauler wheels.

 The Museum showcases the 1910 Lombard Steam Log Hauler – a National Historic Mechanical Engineering Landmark – the first to be patented in the USA.